GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 The ‘.Pa

-’ macro formats path
+’ macro formats file

-or file names.
-If called without arguments, the
+specifications.
+If called without arguments,

-the current user's home directory.
+output, representing the user's home directory.

 Usage: .Pa [⟨pathname⟩]